XavierGau/Digital-Writing-Folio/exercises.md

 ![moon](1245620_20220508070959_1.png "The moon")

-There is lore even added to the detailing of the moon that is not pointed out or referenced in the game, but just left for the player to figure out and draw their own conclusions to.
+There is lore added to the detailing of the moon that is not pointed out or referenced in the game, but just left for the player to figure out and draw their own conclusions to.

 #### World